 - 1. Writing in a diary is a really strange experience for someone like me.
 Not only because I've never written anything before, but also because it seems to me that later on neither I nor anyone else will be interested in the musings of a thirteen-year-old schoolgirl.
 Oh well, it doesn't matter.
-I feel like writing, and I have an even greater need to get all kinds of things off my chest.

-- (a) Select the option which correctly describes which aspect of her nature Anne was referring to when she said'....For someone like me.'
-1
+I feel like writing, and I have an even greater need to get all kinds of things off my chest. - (a) Which aspect of her nature Anne was referring to when she said the following? - "...
+For someone like me."

 - (i) Her talkative nature

 - (ii) Her creative expression

 - (iii) Her shy, unassuming self

-- (iv) Her ntrovert nature
+- (iv) Her extroverted nature

-Ans. (i) Her talkative nature
+Ans. (iii) Her shy, unassuming self